This handprint eagle craft is a fun and simple way to get kids excited about crafting and learning at the same time!

 Glue the claws to the front and bottom of the bird’s body.

-Finish up by gluing the handprint wings to the back of each side of the eagle’s body, with the fingers pointed outward.
+Finally, encourage your child to glue the wings to the back of each side of the eagle’s body, with the fingers pointed outward.

 That’s all there is to this fun animal craft for kids!